proxytranslation/user-docs/dashboard/menu/pagemodifiers.md

 ### CSS editor

-he Proxy Application can be used to insert locale-specific CSS rules into the site being served.
+The proxy can be used to insert locale-specific CSS rules into the site being served.
 The rules are inserted as the last element of the head on every page served through the proxy.
 A very common use case for this feature is RTL conversion of a website: almost always necessary when one of the target languages is Arabic.

 There are a couple of caveats: